The Carolina Prize

 How to Enter Your Work

-one entry = email + attached cover sheet + attached work(s)
+one entry = an email w/ attached cover sheet and attached work(s)

 (limited to one category: prose, poetry, or art)